 Caution: Do not inject fluids into these pads unless approved IO modules with fluid outlets are in place.

 Intra-muscular (IM) Injection

-Use the pad placed under the torso skin on the right buttock for intramuscular injection training.
+Use the pad placed under the Torso Skin on the right buttock for intramuscular injection training.
+Use the tigh pads (left and right) for IM injection.